-ABOUT CAPE COD ARCHITECTURE
+CHARACTERISTICS OF CAPE COD ARCHITECTURE

 CAPE COD STYLE MOULDINGS

 The shipbuilders responsible for constructing Cape Cod houses would spend the long winter months shaping the mouldings for their homes.
 They would often apply their expert woodworking skills in elaborate paneling and moulding schemes.
-Cape Cod mouldings were almost always painted white and were composed from the traditional shapes of the quirk and bead, ogee, cove, and ovolo.
+Cape Cod mouldings were almost always painted white and were composed of the traditional shapes of the quirk and bead, ogee, cove, and ovolo.

 Built by Puritan settlers from England, the original Cape Cod homes were simple and pragmatic.
 They were built from materials at hand and were designed to withstand the harsh coastal weather of the American Northeast.
 Adhering closely to the English hall-and-parlor style, they featured two rooms and little in the way of ornamentation.
 Other common features of the Cape home were a result of necessity rather than an artistic choice.